INOVA-Technology/Koolendar/README.md

 It's kool.
 It's a calendar.
 It's a Koolendar.

 ## To-Do
-* add somesort of menu, kinda like a sidebar that can be hidden somehow
-* pop up custom keyboard with date picker for adding events
+* pop up custom keyboard with date picker for adding events (did we do this)
 * server crap
+* add more stuff to this list